 The city is bordered by Haverhill, North Andover, Lawrence, Andover, Dracut, Pelham, and Salem, New Hampshire.
 It is just 30 miles to the northwest of Boston and 25 miles to the southeast of Manchester, New Hampshire.
 The median income for families in the city is almost $60,000.

 Workers at all income levels deserve a safe place to work and employers should follow all regulations set by the Occupational Safety and Health Administration (OSHA).
 Unfortunately, some employers willfully or negligently fail to protect workers.

 One Methuen contractor, for example, was cited by the Occupational Safety and Health Administration for willful failure to provide cave-in protection for employees.
-An OSHA spokesperson commented: “"It's fortunate that no cave-in occurred but that in no way relieves an employer of the responsibility to provide required protection for workers.”Getting Help from a Methuen Workers’ Compensation Lawyer
+An OSHA spokesperson commented: “It's fortunate that no cave-in occurred but that in no way relieves an employer of the responsibility to provide the required protection for workers.”Getting Help from a Methuen Workers’ Compensation Lawyer

 After a workplace injury, victims should receive coverage for medical treatment and lost wages.
 There is no requirement to prove that an employer was negligent in order for an injured worker to get benefits through workers’ compensation.
 As long as an employer can demonstrate that the origins of an illness or injury were work tasks, the worker should be entitled to coverage.

 In addition to medical treatment costs, workers are also entitled to temporary or permanent benefits for full or partial disabilities if a workplace injury reduces earning potential.
 If the injury is a fatal one, survivors of the person killed on the job may receive death benefits.
 Our law firm can assist throughout the process of making a benefits claim and recovering the necessary funds after an injury.